 \caption{Comparison of the measured average accuracy for the proposed crowd-certain technique with and without penalization and using the `freq' confidence-score strategy on ten different datasets with different numbers of annotators (from 3 to 10).}

-\label{crowd.Fig.4.confidence_score.freq}
+\label{fig:crowd.Fig.4.confidence_score.freq}

 \end{figure*}

-Figure~\ref{crowd.Fig.5.confidencescore-beta} shows the average accuracy distribution (``freq'' strategy) of the proposed penalized versus Tao and Sheng for a different number of annotators using the kernel density estimation technique.
+Figure~\ref{fig:crowd.Fig.5.confidencescore-beta} shows the average accuracy distribution (``freq'' strategy) of the proposed penalized versus Tao and Sheng for a different number of annotators using the kernel density estimation technique.
 This demonstrates that the proposed technique outperforms both Tao and Sheng on nine of the ten datasets, with higher average accuracy and less fluctuation over different annotator counts.
 Table~\ref{crowd.Table.2.crowdcertain_vs_Tao.freq} shows the statistical data measured between the proposed penalized technique and Tao's method.
 As can be seen from these results, the proposed technique has a significant improvement for the seven datasets, while delivering similar results for the other three datasets.

 \begin{figure*}[!htbp]